billbuchanan/appliedcrypto/unit04_public_key/lab/README.md

 ## C	OpenSSL (ECC)
-Elliptic Curve Cryptography (ECC) is now used extensively within public key encryption, including with Bitcoin, Ethereum, Tor, and many IoT applications.
-In this part of the lab we will use OpenSSL to create a key pair.
-For this we generate a random 256-bit private key (priv), and then generate a public key point (priv multiplied by G), using a generator (G), and which is a generator point on the selected elliptic curve.
+Elliptic Curve Cryptography (ECC) is now used extensively within public key signing and key exchange.
+This includes  with Bitcoin, Ethereum, Tor, and  IoT applications.
+In this part of the lab we will use OpenSSL to create an EC key pair.
+For this we generate a random 256-bit private key (priv), and then generate a public key point (which is priv multiplied by G).
+This will use a generator point (G), and which is an (x,y) point on the selected elliptic curve.

 ### C.1